lucasviz/antz/README.md

 The most difficult code is optimizing for Visual Cluster systems.
 The current (freeglut) framework can be adapted to various cluster systems.
 Data / Video synchronization can result in additional overhead which reduces performance.
 However, with really realy good code (very difficult - months / years of coder time,) cluster performance can achieve better performance.
 Perhaps as much as a 4X boost with 8 or 16 systems.

-All together, ANTz is theoretically capable of displaying a million ojbects at interactive framerates, 30fps on existing hardware.
+All together, ANTz is theoretically capable of displaying a million objects at interactive framerates, 30fps on existing hardware.

 ---
 wiki: